 OUR SOLE ENGAGEMENT in connection with the issuance of the Bonds is as Bond Counsel for the Issuer, and, in that capacity, we have been engaged by the Issuer for the sole purpose of rendering an opinion with respect to the legality and validity of the Bonds under the Constitution and laws of the State of Texas, and with respect to the exclusion from gross income of the interest on the Bonds for federal income tax purposes, and for no other reason or purpose.
 The foregoing opinions represent our legal judgment based upon a review of existing legal authorities that we deem relevant to render such opinions and are not a guarantee of a result.
-We have not been requested to investigate or verify, and have not investigated or verified, any records, data, or other material relating to the financial condition or capabilities of the Issuer or the City of Livingston, Texas, or the adequacy of the pledged Net Revenues to be derived from the Contract, and have not assumed any responsibility with respect thereto.
+We have not been requested to investigate or verify, and have not investigated or verified, any records, data, or other material relating to the financial condition or capabilities of the Issuer or the Contracting Parties, or the adequacy of the Net Revenues to be derived from the Contract, and have not assumed any responsibility with respect thereto.
 We express no opinion and make no comment with respect to the marketability of the Bonds and have relied solely on certificates executed by officials of the Issuer as to the current outstanding indebtedness of, and sufficiency of the Net Revenues.
-Our role in connection with the Issuer's offering document prepared for use in connection with the sale of the Bonds has been limited as described therein.

 OUR OPINIONS ARE BASED ON EXISTING LAW, which is subject to change.
 Such opinions are further based on our knowledge of facts as of the date hereof.
 We assume no duty to update or supplement our opinions to reflect any facts or circumstances that may thereafter come to our attention or to reflect any changes in any law that may thereafter occur or become effective.
-Moreover, our opinions are not a guarantee of a result and are not binding on the Internal Revenue Service (the "Service"); rather, such opinions represent our legal judgment based upon our review of existing law and in reliance upon the representations and covenants referenced above that we deem relevant to such opinions.
+Moreover, our opinions are not a guarantee of a result and are not binding on the Internal Revenue Service (the Service).
+Rather, such opinions represent our legal judgment based upon our review of existing law and in reliance upon the representations and covenants referenced above that we deem relevant to such opinions.
 The Service has an ongoing audit program to determine compliance with rules that relate to whether interest on state or local obligations is includable in gross income for federal income tax purposes.
 No assurance can be given whether or not the Service will commence an audit of the Bonds.
 If an audit is commenced, in accordance with its current published procedures the Service is likely to treat the Issuer as the taxpayer.
 We observe that the Issuer has covenanted not to take any action, or omit to take any action within its control, that if taken or omitted, respectively, may result in the treatment of interest on the Bonds as includable in gross income for federal income tax purposes.